-- Students who take Advanced Placement Macroeconomics with a score of 4 or above will only receive 4 State and Economy Liberal Arts Foundation credits. - Students who take Advanced Placement Microeconomics with a score of 4 or above will only receive 4 State and Economy Liberal Arts Foundation credits. - Students with scores of 4 or higher on the Advanced Placement Macroeconomics exam or Microeconomics exam, but not both, will receive 4 State and Economy Liberal Arts Foundation credits or 4 Quantitative Reasoning Embedded/Social Scientific Practice Liberal Arts Inquiry credits. - Students with scores of 4 or higher on both of the Advanced Placement Macroeconomics and Microeconomics exams will receive 4 credits for ECON 101 Principles of Economics, which fulfills the ECON 101 prerequisite for Economics electives and fulfills the ECON 101 requirement for the majors in Economics and Financial Economics and the minor in Economics.
+- Students who take Advanced Placement Macroeconomics with a score of 4 or above will only receive 4 State and Economy Liberal Arts Foundation credits. - Students who take Advanced Placement Microeconomics with a score of 4 or above will only receive 4 State and Economy Liberal Arts Foundation credits. - Students who take Advanced Placement Macroeconomics and Advanced Placement Microeconomics with a score of 4 or above will receive 4 credits in State and Economy Liberal Arts Foundation.

+Students who receive a score of four or higher in macroeconomics and microeconomics exams receive 4 credits for ECON 101 Principles of Economics.
+The department also accepts these scores to fulfill the ECON 101 prerequisites for economics electives and to fulfill the ECON 101 requirement for the majors in Economics and Financial Economics and the minor in Economics.